Washburn Island on the Shores of Waquoit Bay

 washburn2The island has had a variety of uses throughout the years.
 It was home to three farms in the 1850’s when one imagines the grazing sheep and cattle could be spotted from the shores of South Cape Beach.
 The property was acquired by Henry Bryant in the 1890’s, where he constructed a three-story house and built a hand ferry connecting Washburn Island to the mainland.
 Following Bryant’s death in 1912 the island was sold to the Washburn family who constructed a home, stable, and boathouse.
 A fire in 1926 destroyed the home, and the Hurricane of 1938 washed away the causeway the Washburns had built to the mainland.

-Following these disasters, the federal government leased the island for amphibious landing training in the 1940’s and built some infrastructure on the island, including a recreation and recovery center.
+Many of the military units that stormed the beach on Normandy, first received their amphibious training and combat skills at Washburn Island.
 The facilities were demolished following World War II, and the property was returned to the care of Florence Washburn, who allowed locals to recreate on the island.

 In 1976 the town of Falmouth passed up an opportunity to buy the island from the Washburns when voters rejected the chance to purchase the island for 2.75 million.
 This spurred residents to band together to pressure the state to buy Washburn after a developer submitted plans to put luxury homes on the island.
 The commonwealth acquired the island in 1983 and has incorporated it into the state park system.
-The island has been staffed seasonally since 1990 and is well worth a trip into Waquoit Bay!

 Tags: